flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

 Dashboard
 """""""""

 Once FlytConsole launches you are greeted by the Dashboard.
-The Dashboard displays the Connection status, Battery,GPS and Vehicle status, Frame type and other widgets that give you the current status of your drone.
+The Dashboard displays the Connection status, Battery monitor, GPS status, Frame type and other widgets that give you the current status of your drone.

 .. .. note:: Before you select your frame make sure the ESC is not connected to the supply.